-The 2017-2018 fiscal year will continue to prove to be a challenge, since new rates were adopted and lower rates were implemented for FY 2017-2018.
+The 2017-2018 fiscal year proved to be a challenge, since new rates were adopted and lower rates were implemented for FY 2018-2019 the rates are as adopted.
 The District anticipates a minimal increase in tax revenues as housing values depend on the offer and demand, the increase in property value is limited to no more than 2% according to Proposition 13.
 The District also anticipates capacity revenues due to the affordable capacity residential rates recently implemented.